elaOnMars/ALSA-only-Jack-Archlinux-Audio-Config/README.md

 options snd slots=snd-hda-intel index=0 snoop=1 model=alc269-dmic,slots=snd-usb-audio index=1,slots=snd-aloop index=2
 ```
-Hint: You can define in your _~/.asoundrc_ which card shall be used as the default sound card.
+Hint: In your ~/.asoundrc you can define which sound card shall be used as the default sound card.

 __3. Load the module _snd_ at startup__